 Zeposia can cause serious side effects, including:

 - liver problems.
 Zeposia may cause liver problems.
 Your healthcare provider will do blood tests to check your liver before you start treatment.
 Call your healthcare provider right away if have any of the following symptoms:

 - yellowing of the whites of your eyes or skin

 - dark colored urine

 - increased blood pressure.
-Your healthcare provider should check your blood pressure during treatment with Zeposia.
+Your healthcare provider should check your blood pressure during treatment.
 A sudden, severe increase in blood pressure (hypertensive crisis) can happen when you eat certain foods that contain high levels of tyramine.
 See How should I take Zeposia? section for more information.

 - breathing problems.
 Some people who take Zeposia have shortness of breath.
 Call your healthcare provider right away if you have new or worsening breathing problems.

 - a problem with your vision called macular edema.
 Your risk for macular edema is higher if you have diabetes or have had an inflammation of your eye called uveitis.
-Your healthcare provider should test your vision before you start taking Zeposia if you are at higher risk for macular edema or at any time you notice vision changes during treatment with Zeposia.
+Your healthcare provider should test your vision before you start treatment if you are at higher risk for macular edema or at any time you notice vision changes during treatment.
 Call your healthcare provider right away if you have any of the following symptoms:

 - blurriness or shadows in the center of your vision

 - a blind spot in the center of your vision